An Exeter Northcott Theatre production, in association with University of Exeter Drama Department

 Directed by Daniel Buckroyd

 This performance will be streamed via the Stream.Theatre platform.
 Clicking the “book tickets” link will take you to an external website where you will be asked to create an account and where you can book your tickets.
-Please note that the streaming providers will charge a £3 transaction fee, but rest assured that the full ticket revenue goes to the making of this production and support the Northcott!
+Please note that streaming is only available in the UK and the streaming providers will charge a £3 transaction fee, but rest assured that the full ticket revenue goes to the making of this production and supporting the Northcott!

 Recommended for age 12+